Edward J. Hart: Career

+Congress

 He was elected as a Democrat to the Seventy-fourth and to the nine succeeding Congresses, serving in Congress from January 3, 1935 – January 3, 1955.
 In Congress he was chairman of the Committee on War Claims (Seventy-eighth Congress), House Committee on Un-American Activities (Seventy-ninth Congress) and the House Committee on Merchant Marine and Fisheries (Eighty-first and Eighty-second Congresses).
 He was not a candidate for renomination in 1954.

 Later years

 After leaving Congress, Hart was a member of State Board of Public Utility Commissioners from 1955 to 1960.

+Personal life and death

+Hart married Loretta O'Connell in 1936; the couple had no children.
 He died in the West Allenhurst section of Ocean Township, Monmouth County, New Jersey on April 20, 1961, and was interred in St. Catharine's Cemetery, in Sea Girt, New Jersey.